namitsaxena/namitsaxena.github.io/_posts/blog/2020-07-03-Blog_post_test.md

 ---
-layout: blog
+layout: page
 title: Jekyll Blog - Organizing by folder
 tags: [tech, jekyll, blog]
 ---

+## dir test post

-Any folder within _posts will automatically be used as a category.
+Any folder within posts dir will automatically be used as a category.